halt-dos/hd-wiki-public/docs/enterprise/waf/listener/profiles/signatures.md

 These are in-built rules of WAF.

 ### Overview
 Signatures contain rules that are evaluated for each request that passes through WAF.
-The rules offer protection from many different types of attacks for Web Service/API including OWASP top 10 as well as it can help users to specify the behavior for their application.
-The WAF has multiple types of Rules designed to target specific use cases.
+The rules offer protection from many different types of attacks for Web Service/API including OWASP top 10, and they can also help users specify the behavior for their application.
+The WAF has multiple types of rules designed to target specific use cases.

+These signatures include OS-specific rule sets (such as UNIX/Linux and Windows) for broader coverage; however, signature functionality is not dependent on the deployed operating system and can be applied consistently across environments.

 #### Signature Capabilities